DISCLAIMER: The M*A*S*H characters are

 "Car accident."

-She turned quickly, seemed to
+She turned quickly and seemed

-"You didn't say you'd been in an accident."
+to be trying to read his expression.
+"You didn't say you'd been in an

 "You didn't ask."